 In addition, there exist serious problems in the recruitment of officers.
 The kind of professionalization that is required for an efficient bureaucracy is absent because officials are not mainly recruited on the basis of their job related skills.
-This problem is considered as one of "African predicament."
-As Andreski has noted,
+This problem is considered as one of "African predicament".
+As Andreski has noted.

-There are limits to the disregard for qualifications in making appointments: to be engaged as a pilot one must be able to fly, and nobody without some special knowledge will be able to construct a building which will stand ...
+There are limits to the disregard qualifications in making appointments: to be engaged as a pilot one must be able to fly, and nobody without some special knowledge will be able to construct a building which will stand ...
 Nevertheless, within these broad limitations and with very few exceptions, the allocation of posts in public services is mostly determined by criteria which have nothing to do with fitness for the job.
-(Moyo, 1992:83-84)
+(Moyo, 1992:83-84).

 Recruitment is highly influenced despite the laid down regulations.
-The quality of the candidates is often not taken into consideration.
+The quality of the candidate is often not taken into consideration.
 Group affiliation, especially ethnicity, or other forms of considerations take precedence in appointment or selection for offices or positions.
 Based on this form of recruitment, one should not expect much from officers who lack the required qualifications, but perform responsibilities meant for professionals.

-Lessons from the Japanese bureaucracy
+Lessons from the Japanese Bureaucracy

 There are many lessons that can be learnt from the Japanese bureaucracy to improve on the deficiencies of the Nigerian civil service.
 In this section, I will only choose those ones whose adaptability to the Nigerian situation will pose no environmental problems.
-These lessons, I believe, should be directed at behavioral and structural aspects of the bureaucracy.
 First of all, there is the need by the Nigerian civil servants to be more committed to their jobs.
-Punctuality is also a thing that conceptualization of a successful, efficient and rational system of ordering human effort for collective purposes and;

-Japanese bureaucrats cherish a lot.
+Punctuality is also a thing that Japanese bureaucrats cherish a lot.
 This is almost absent in the Nigerian bureaucratic ethic.
-Nigerian bureaucrats are self centered, probably because of their nonchalant attitude to their profession contrary to the groupist ethic of the Japanese bureaucrats.
-Consequently, there is the need to kill the individualist/personalist attitudes of Nigeria bureaucrats through a systematic process of matching the otherwise discrete and variable interests of individuals with those derived from (i) above (Moyo, 1992:112). (ii)
+Nigerian bureaucrats are self centred, probably because of their nonchalant attitude to their profession contrary to the groupist ethic of the Japanese bureaucrats.
+Consequently, there is the need to kill the individualist/personalist attitudes of Nigerian bureaucrats through conceptualisation of a successful, efficient and rational system of (i) ordering human effort for collective purposes and;